 What is ‘systems abuse’

-Families are a system and can act as a ‘person’ might.
 Church members often refuse to believe an account of abuse.
 They may want to defend a leader or the church, ‘Pastor Smith would never act that way.
 You MUST be wrong.’
 And so too church communities.
 This leads to what has been called system abuse.
 This is when an organisation is used to control, intimidate, or harm a victim.

 Perhaps the most common form of systems abuse is denial.
 Historically churches have tended to respond to allegations of spiritual abuse with silence.
 Leadership will often justify this as ‘defending the reputation’ of a church, evangelistic ministry, missionary agency, Christian school, welfare service or campus outreach (and by implication God).
 However, this worsens the impact on a person who has been subjected to spiritual abuse.